cidarid/Assignment-1/Assignment.md

 **Conditional Distribution for Downtown:**

-Entire home/apt: $1068 / 1213 ≈ 0.88$ (rounded to two decimal places)
+Entire home/apt: $1068 / 1213 ≈ 0.880$ (rounded to three decimal places)

-Private room: $145 / 1213 ≈ 0.12$
+Private room: $145 / 1213 ≈ 0.120$

 **Conditional Distribution for Kitsilano:**

-Entire home/apt: $367 / 486 ≈ 0.76$
+Entire home/apt: $367 / 486 ≈ 0.755$

-Private room: $119 / 486 ≈ 0.24$
+Private room: $119 / 486 ≈ 0.245$

 **Conditional Distribution for West End:**

-Entire home/apt: $345 / 430 ≈ 0.80$
+Entire home/apt: $345 / 430 ≈ 0.802$

-Private room: $85 / 430 ≈ 0.20$
+Private room: $85 / 430 ≈ 0.198$

 ### 1d

 There is some variation in the distribution of room types among the neighborhoods, but to draw a more conclusive inference about the association, namely that downtown is more likely to offer an entire home/apt than Kitsilano or the West End.
+Using the conditional distribution for this shows that 88% of listings are entire home/apt listings for downtown, while for Kitsilano and the West End it is 75.5% and 80.2% respectively, significantly less.

 ## Q2